How teenagers use media

 What teenagers get from media use

 Your child is building a sense of culture when he reads books, magazines and online information, or when he watches television or listens to music.
-He shares that culture with others his own age.
+He shares that culture with other people his own age.
 These activities can also increase his understanding of political and community issues.

 Using a range of media gives your child the chance to learn different communication skills.
-These skills are important at school, work, and in your child’s social life.
+These skills are important at school and work, and in your child’s social life.

 Creating content gives your child the chance to work on his creativity in a fun environment.
 It also gives him opportunities to express his opinions and contribute to debates, which can be important to his sense of self-worth and his sense of community.
 This can empower him to change his world for the better.